jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

     - *In*
     - < Specifier >
         - Delegate to other function
-        - Must resolve in a list
+        - Might resolve in a list
 - Next
     - *Next*
 - End With